livingstonb/WorkFromHome/readme.md

 *build* and/or *stats*, each of which contain code and/or other files related to the module.
 Each of these directories contains a subdirectory for the code and may or may not contain directories for the input, output, logs, and intermediate files.
+See module readmes for more details--though some of these may be incomplete.

 ## The current working directory